brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 # Step 11: Add the New Palette to the Palette Category Markdown Page

 Add an entry to the correct palette category markdown page for the new palette.
-This entry will include the Coolors Palette Widget and TypeScript example.
+This entry will include the Coolors Palette Widget, TypeScript example, and a link to the palette's source.

 Be sure to add the new markdown section to the Table of Contents.